Satisfiability of Modal Inclusion Logic: Lax and Strict Semantics: Preliminaries

-It is well known and easy to show that for a formula $\varphi$ of modal logic, i.e., a formula of $\Minc$ \emph{without} inclusion atoms, $M,T\modelslax\varphi$ iff $\forall w\in T(M,w\Vdash\varphi)$, where $\Vdash$ denotes satisfaction in the standard sense of Kripke semantics.
-The same equivalence holds for $\modelsstrict$.
-This is the so-called \emph{flatness} property.
-The satisfiability problem of $\Minc$ with lax (strict) semantics, is the problem that asks, given a formula $\varphi$ of $\Minc$, whether there exists a nonempty team $T$ and a model such that $M,T\modelslax\varphi$ ($M,T\modelsstrict\varphi$) holds.
+The equivalence in Proposition \ref{flatness} is the so-called \emph{flatness property}.
+It shows that team semantics is essentially just a generalization of the classical (Kripke) semantics.
+The satisfiability problem of $\Minc$ with lax (strict) semantics is the problem that asks, given a formula $\varphi$ of $\Minc$, whether there exists a \emph{nonempty} team $T$ and a model $M$ such that $M,T\modelslax\varphi$ ($M,T\modelsstrict\varphi$) holds.
+Note that the requirement of $T$ being nonempty is necessary: by the well-known \emph{empty team property}, $M,\emptyset\modelslax\varphi$ (and $M,\emptyset\modelsstrict\varphi$) holds for any formula $\varphi\in\Minc$.
 Two different problems arise, depending on whether lax or strict semantics is used.
-The corresponding finite satisfiability problems require that a satisfying model has a finite domain.
+The corresponding finite satisfiability problems require that the satisfying models have a finite domain.